surfsecure/surfsecure.github.io/Terms_of_Services.md

 <br>

-## EGISVPN, Inc. DMCA Policy
+## NETCO LTD DMCA Policy
-EGISVPN, Inc. is a service provider of transitory digital network communications under the Digital Millennium Copyright Act ("DMCA") 17 U.S.C. p.
+NETCO LTD is a service provider of transitory digital network communications under the Digital Millennium Copyright Act ("DMCA") 17 U.S.C. p.
 512(a).
-Accordingly, it is EGISVPN, Inc.'s policy to promptly terminate without notice the accounts of those determined by EGISVPN, Inc. to be repeat infringers, where a repeat infringer is an end user of the EGISVPN, Inc. Services who has been notified by EGISVPN, Inc. of infringing transmissions activities more than twice ("Repeat Infringer Policy").
-Because of the ephemeral nature of transmissions imitated at the direction of persons using the EGISVPN, Inc. Service, it is generally not possible for EGISVPN, Inc. to take-down content from its system, but it will use all reasonable efforts to identify the offending persons in order to enforce its Repeat Infringer Policy.
+Accordingly, it is NETCO LTD's policy to promptly terminate without notice the accounts of those determined by NETCO LTD to be repeat infringers, where a repeat infringer is an end user of the NETCO LTD Services who has been notified by NETCO LTD of infringing transmissions activities more than twice ("Repeat Infringer Policy").
+Because of the ephemeral nature of transmissions imitated at the direction of persons using the NETCO LTD Service, it is generally not possible for NETCO LTD to take-down content from its system, but it will use all reasonable efforts to identify the offending persons in order to enforce its Repeat Infringer Policy.

 Please note that under Section 512(f) of the DMCA, any person who knowingly materially misrepresents that material or activity is infringing may be subject to liability.